FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Conclusion

 \section{Conclusion}

-In this work, we address the dual challenges of fairness and robustness in corrupted image classification.
-We introduce novel metrics for assessing performance degradation and promotion fairness in corrupted environments.
-Building on these metrics, we develop FairSAM, a new framework that effectively couples robustness and fairness to ensure equitable performance across demographic subgroups.
-Our experimental results across multiple datasets and corruption conditions demonstrate that FairSAM consistently outperforms baseline methods in balancing the trade-off between fairness and performance.
-By maintaining both robust performance and fairness across subgroups, FairSAM represents a significant step forward in creating machine learning models that are resilient and fair in real-world applications.
-In future work, we aim to explore more data corruption scenarios to further expand FairSAM's potential as a foundational framework for equitable and robust image classification.
+We address the dual challenges of fairness and robustness in corrupted image classification.
+We introduce a novel metric for assessing unequal performance degradation in corrupted environments.
+We further develop FairSAM, a framework that couples robustness and fairness to support equitable performance across demographic subgroups.
+Experiments across multiple datasets and corruption conditions show that FairSAM consistently improves the trade-off between fairness and performance over baseline methods.
+FairSAM maintains robust performance and fairness across subgroups and supports resilient machine learning in real-world applications.
+Future work will explore additional corruption scenarios and extend FairSAM to broader fair and robust image classification settings.